VariantSync/DiffDetective/docker/DOCKER.md

 These files should remain unaltered and are automatically copied to the Docker container.

 > Make sure to also set the required [.gitattributes](../.gitattributes) in your replication package.
 They are required to assure that the Docker container can be executed correctly under Windows.

-## Execution
-The [`execute.sh`](execute.sh) script can be adjusted to run the program that should be executed by the Docker container.